 Normal Vegetable Seed Germination Requirements

-All seeds should be planted in fine-textured soil.
-That is humus rich loamy soil that contains well-decomposed organic matter.
+- All seeds should be planted in fine-textured soil.
+That is humus-rich loamy soil that contains a well-decomposed organic matter.
 Fine-textured soil is well aerated which allows for good gas exchanged between the embryo of the germinating seed and the soil.
 (Seeds like people need oxygen; oxygen is partially converted to carbon dioxide during growth; the carbon dioxide needs to move away from the seed through aerated soil.)

-Soil for seed starting should be just moist; moisture is needed by most seed for the seed coat to swell and open; water is essential for seeds and plants to transport nutrients throughout the seed and plant.
+- Soil for seed starting should be just moist; moisture is needed by most seeds for the seed coat to swell and open; water is essential for seeds and plants to transport nutrients throughout the seed and plant.

-Most vegetable seeds should be planted to a depth that is 3 times the thickness of the seed.
+- Most vegetable seeds should be planted to a depth that is 3 times the thickness of the seed.
 For example, a bean seed as large as 1 inch wide should be planted 3 inches deep.
-A carrot seed which is ¼ inch wide should be planted ½ inch deep.
+A carrot seed that is ¼ inch wide should be planted ½ inch deep.